 There has been a continuing program to develop, produce and field ECCM enhancements to the TPS-63.
-Designers have been working on upgrading the TPS-63/Tactical Air Operating Module (TAOM) Interface kits.
-Contracts for this application were issued in early 1988.
+Designers have been working on upgrading the TPS-63/Tactical Air Operating Module (TAOM) Interface kits with contracts for this application were issued in early 1988.

 In August 1985, Egypt signed a co-production agreement with Westinghouse.
-The agreement called for the

-Egyptian firm Benha Company for Electronic Industries of Cairo, Egypt, and Westinghouse to produce 34 TPS-63E radars between 1985 and 1992.
-The agreement was reportedly worth approximately \$190 million.
+The agreement called for the Egyptian firm Benha Company for Electronic Industries of Cairo, Egypt, and Westinghouse to produce 34 TPS-63E radars between 1985 and 1992.
+The agreement was reportedly worth approximately US\$190 million.

 The Egyptian Air Defense Command took delivery of the first co-produced radar in 1988.
-During the final phase of the \$156 million program, 90 percent of the production work took place in Benha Company facilities outside Cairo.
+During the final phase of the US\$156 million program, 90 percent of the production work took place in Benha Company facili ties outside Cairo.

 The US Customs Service was one of the first users of LASS, operating one balloon in the Bahamas since March 1985.
-It has provided coverage of the islands and the Florida Keys in a drug smuggling interdiction role.
-That aerostat reportedly provided 97 percent availability and was tested in late 1986 and early 1987 by the USAF Electronic Systems Division.
+It has provided coverage of the islands and the Florida Keys in a drug smug gling interdiction role.
+That aerostat reportedly had a 97 percent availability and was tested in late 1986 and early 1987 by the USAF Electronic Systems Divi sion.
 The LASS exceeded 10,000 hours of operating time in late 1987.